pghvlaans/sbotools/man-md/sbotool.1.md

 saved in the */var/log/sbotools* directory for future use.

 Individual scripts can be added to lists for installation, upgrade and removal as the root user.
-Any user may add to the template list, which creates a **sbotools** template that can be implemented with **sboinstall \--use-template** on another system.
+Any user may add to the template list; the template produced can be implemented as root with **sboinstall
+\--use-template**.
+Use **List Operations** from **Main Menu** to do the chosen operation for the listed scripts.
 These lists do not persist when **sbotool** is closed.
 List operations use dependency resolution.

-If a utility other than **sbotool** installs, removes or upgrades packages, or changes **sbotools** settings while **sbotool** is running, use the **Refresh** option in the main menu to ensure that the output reflects these changes.
+If a utility other than **sbotool** installs, removes or upgrades packages, or changes **sbotools** settings, while **sbotool** is running, use the **Refresh** option in the main menu to ensure that the output reflects these changes.

 Although most **sbotools** operations can be accomplished in **sbotool**, calling the scripts individually from the command line